Whale fin sansevieria is also known as sansevieria masoniana, Mason’s Snake Plant, Congo Snake Plant, and Whale Fin Plant.

 If you choose to use a fertilizer, a mix for succulents or cactus is appropriate.
 Dilute it to one-quarter strength and only use it when you water your plant.
 Do not let fertilizer sit on the roots of the plant because they can’t uptake the nutrients fast enough and the roots will burn.
 In most cases, you are better off watering your plant correctly and providing the perfect light conditions rather than trying to force growth through the use of fertilizer.

-One of the reasons this plant has the reputation for ease of care is because of situations like repotting.
-Where some plants will need repotting every year or more, these curiously slow growing plants can go several years without repotting.
+While some plants will need repotting every year or more, these curiously slow-growing plants can go several years without repotting.
 In fact, some gardeners start their plants against the side of a large pot and the plants won’t need repotting for many years.

 Choosing the right pot for your plant is important and is a critical step right off the bat.
 You will need a large pot that is heavy and stable on its own.
 Choose a pot that is at least as deep as it is wide to encourage root development.
 While these plants aren’t known for deep-running roots, they can benefit from more vertical space than other plants.
 Terra cotta, ceramic, and plastic pots make good choices for potting a sansevieria plant.